Coderushnepal/PrabhatGautam/README.md

    ```
    $ cp .env.example .env
    ```
-4. Add the port to the APP_PORT env variable in the .env file
+4. Add the port and salt as the env variables in the .env file
    ```
    APP_PORT=1234
+   PASSWORD_SALT=8
    ```
 5. Add the database configurations to the .env file
    ```